sassoftware/viya4-monitoring-kubernetes/monitoring/samples/tls/README.md

 There is a [bug in the AlertManager helm template](https://github.com/helm/charts/issues/22939) that prevents mounting the TLS certificates for the reverse proxy sidecar.
 It is expected that this issue will be addressed before GA.
+HTTPS is still supported for alertmanager at the ingress level, just not for the pod (in-cluster).

 The Prometheus node exporter and kube-state-metrics exporters do not currently support TLS.
 These components are not exposed over ingress, so in-cluster access will be over HTTP and not HTTPS.

-When using a self-signed CA, the CA certificate must be added to any machine using a browser to access the monitoring components over ingress.
-The process to import and trust certificates varies by platform.
+A self-signed cert-manager Issuer is created if needed which will generate self-signed certificates when TLS is enabled and the secrets do no already exist.
+In cluster traffic between monitoring components (not ingress) is configured to skip TLS CA verification by default.